PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Minion/Vessel/README.md

 ### **The Vessel always houses someones soul but can swap which it holds.**
 - The Vessel cannot die by execution.
 They can however die at night and by abilities.
 - The first Vessel can swap characters at any time, at night, or during the day.
-If they either publicly wish to swap or request it in a consult, it happens immediately, but the other player does not learn it until the start of the night.
+If they either publicly wish to swap or request it in a consult, it happens immediately, but neither learns it until the start of the night.
+The final night is the night that the Storyteller thinks is most likely to be the last night of the game – the night before the day where, if the Demon is not executed, evil will win.
+This most likely means the day with only 3 living players remaining.

 ### How to run
 During the day, the Vessel may publicly claim to be the Vessel and point to a player.
 Swap their characters with the Vessels.
 Tonight, wake them and show them **You Are** and their new character.
 Place the Vessels **Once** reminder in the middle of the grimoire.